Before drawing hand poses we are going to apply anatomic knowledge of the skeleton and muscles first.

 When you know more about anatomy, it starts feeling like you know what you’re drawing.
 And drawing makes you observe your environment better.
 To be honest distinguishing muscles of forearm burns my eyes; but at least I can do that more or less and it helps me what I’m doing or if I have a reference photo the result is just far better, because of knowing what to see.

 There are 8 small bones called carpal bones which connect to 5 other bones(metacarpals) on the palm of the hand.

-This is an old drawing, from february 2015.
-The greatest tip for me for this time was that yellow guidelines for keeping knuckles on line ans setting distances between them.
+This is an old drawing, from February 2015.
+The greatest tip for me for this time was those yellow guidelines for keeping knuckles on the line and setting distances between them.
 Drawing contours of hands were hard, too; but it gets easier as you screw up a lot of hands, later you see it is getting better 😀

 So, following guidelines to place knuckle/joints, all of those curves of fingers etc. were great and enough of guides to me for a long time, until I started looking for more details and reality, more effectiveness, or satisfaction for myself.